-The typical asking rate per listing is in the $90's per square foot per year.
-The Beverly Hills submarket is going through a an increase in rates.
-In the last 3 months, the median rate rose $12 per sqft per year.
-That's a 15% rise in rent.
+Most listings are in the $70's per square foot per year.
+The Beverly Hills region is going through a decline in rates.
+In the last 3 months, the median rate fell $21 per sqft per year.
+That's a 23% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Beverly Hills submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Beverly Hills submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 68 listings have been made available, so you'll want to check back regularly for new listings.
-About 10% of the office spaces in the Beverly Hills are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+In the last 90 days, 68 listings have been posted online, so you'll want to check back regularly for new listings.
+About 65% of the listings in the Beverly Hills are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,000 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are close to 4 stories.
-Most buildings in this region were built in 1964 and are Class A.
+The standard measurement for office space in this area is around 1,640 sqft.
+Most buildings in this market are around 4 stories.
+Most buildings in this market were built in 1964 and are Class A.